 Hi, my name is Rachel Fazio, and I am from Sterling Heights, Michigan.
 I did my undergraduate studies at Ferris State University and was accepted to MCO through the 3+4 program.
 After finishing my first year at MCO, I earned a B.S. in Vision Science.
 I have always known that I wanted to pursue a career in health care, and through shadowing, I found my passion in optometry.
 MCO was always my top choice due to their close location, small class sizes, and new facility.
 During my time here, I have learned so much about this amazing profession, have been given many incredible opportunities, and have truly found my people.
 If you have any questions, I would love to help! [email protected]

 Hello, I’m Raymond.
-I am a second year here at MCO and attended Oakland University for my undergraduate degree where I received my bachelor’s in biology.
+I am a third year here at MCO and attended Oakland University for my undergraduate degree where I received my bachelor’s in biology.
 I currently serve as the treasurer for SVOSH which is MCO’s Student Volunteer Optometric Services to Humanity.
 I originally was going to attend medical school and specialize in ophthalmology but realized that path was not meant for me.
 However, I still had a keen interest in the eye, so I decided to apply to optometry school instead.
 I was accepted to both Ohio State’s and Ferris’s optometry programs but chose Ferris because I believe it would give me the best opportunity to succeed.
 MCO has been nothing but a blessing to me with its small class sizes, low student to teacher ratio, and family atmosphere.
 I truly believe there’s not a better school in the nation to attend optometry school than MCO.
 Feel free to email me below if you have any questions about MCO, student life, housing, or anything else! [email protected]

 I did my undergraduate studies at Ferris State University.
 While studying at Ferris I was an involved member of the Honors Program.
 I also spent two years as an in-class Organic Chemistry laboratory tutor, allowing me the opportunity to really dive into the research aspect of science in general.
 I am a current member of Student Volunteer Optometric Services to Humanity (SVOSH).
 I became interested in optometry after shadowing and communicating with professionals from multiple areas in the medical field.
 Optometry grabbed my attention because of the impact clear vision has made in my life, as well as the integral role the optometrist plays when detecting systemic health conditions.
 MCO has a small class size and faculty that makes optometric education delivery efficient for any student’s learning style.
 If you have any questions, please feel free to contact me! [email protected]